zainabaljifri/meteorological-application/README.md

 1- Users Schema, which includes  ('id','name') to store app users.
 In the meantime, the user id is 3

-2- Cities Schema, which includes ('id', 'region_id', 'name_ar','name_en','center_lat','center_lon') to store Saudi Arabia's cities' info
+2- Cities Schema, which includes ('id', 'region_id', 'name_ar','name_en','center_lat','center_lon') to store Saudi Arabia's cities' info retrieved from https://github.com/homaily/Saudi-Arabia-Regions-Cities-and-Districts

 3- Coordinates Schema, which includes ('id','user_id','timestamp','lat','lon') that connects every user with their coordinates